 - PE Deal Flow Stage: Due Diligence, when you’re about to sign the deal and know ERP revamp or implementation is needed.

 - Deal size: $10M – $200M.

-- Investment exit strategy: For instance, if the idea is to sell the company to a bigger public company that might have its own ERP system then NetSuite makes sense in the interim.
+- Investment Exit Strategy: For instance, if the idea is to sell the company to a bigger public company that might have its own ERP system, then NetSuite makes sense in the interim.

-- Multiple Locations: when the portfolio company has locations in multiple states and countries, is growing and needs an accounting system to support multiple currencies and tax jurisdictions.
+- Multiple Locations: When the portfolio company has locations in multiple states and countries, is growing and needs an accounting system to support multiple currencies and tax jurisdictions.

 - Merger & Acquisition Simplification: Many PE firms integrate major or minor acquisitions into their existing portfolios, this process has to be fast, robust and predictable.
-In turn, successful PE firms which deal with specific niches, stick to NetSuite ERP for as much of their portfolio as they can in order to have centralized visibility into portfolio performance.
+In turn, successful PE firms that deal with specific niches, stick to NetSuite ERP for as much of their portfolio as they can in order to have centralized visibility into portfolio performance.

 “SO, SHOULD A PRIVATE EQUITY FIRM CARE ABOUT ERP, THE ANSWER IS ABSOLUTELY.
 POTENTIAL RETURNS OF 10% TO 20% ON EQUITY INVESTMENT COULD BE GENERATED THROUGH OPERATIONAL IMPROVEMENTS BY ERP.”

 Private Equity NetSuite Consultant